 - Code must adhere to coding standards and practices adopted worldwide

-- The unit test should be code as the start
+- Code the unit test as the start

 - Production code should undergo pair programming for high quality

-- Integrate codes often and should be done by one pair only at a particular time
+- Integrate principles often and should be done by one pair only at a particular time

 - Pair programming should take place on one computer